llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 - Respect paywalled content

-How LLMs Use llm.txt
+How LLMs Use llms.txt

 When AI crawlers and large language models analyze the web, they rely on structural and contextual cues to determine what’s trustworthy, canonical, and safe to cite.
-The llm.txt file acts as a lightweight index that clarifies:
+The llms.txt file acts as a lightweight index that clarifies:

 • Which URLs represent your core expertise or pillar content